 '''

 program ...

-version 18.0 // (or version 18.5 for StataNow)
+version 19.5 // (or version 19 if you do not have StataNow)

 syntax ... [, ... ins(varname) ... ]

 ...

 if "'ins'"=="" {

 local ins "'dta[Instance]'"

 }

 confirm variable 'ins'

 char dta[Instance] : 'ins'

 ...

 end

 '''

 You write a program, and among other things, it changes the contents of one of the variables in the user's data.
 You worry about the user pressing Break while the program is in the midst of the change, so you correctly decide to construct the replaced values in a temporary variable and, only at the conclusion, drop the user's original variable and replace it with the new one.
 In this example, macro 'uservar' contains the name of the user's original variable.
 Macro 'newvar' contains the name of the temporary variable that will ultimately replace it.